johntsinger/da-python-p12/README.md

     - add
     - change

-*Note : See help below to more detail.*
+*Note : See help below to get more help with each commands.*

 ### Help :